waldeinburg/hebrew-unicode-practice/README.md

 hebrew-unicode-practice
 =======================

-Exercises for the quirks of bidirectional keyboard writing
+Exercises for the quirks of bidirectional keyboard writing.

+The web app can be downloaded and run locally or [be accessed online](http://waldeinburg.dk/sites/HebrewUnicodePractice/).